Making the Elite: Top Jobs, Disparities, and Solutions: A Model of the Job Placement Process

 \subsection{Key Unmodeled Features}

 I begin by discussing some key features of the job placement process my model takes as exogenous.

 \textbf{National Wage Setting.} The model takes wage setting as exogenous.
-This assumption is plausible because firms set job-specific wages \emph{nationally} and do not pay meaningfully different salaries across their Indian locations to rookies hired from other universities.
-Using Glassdoor, I find that there is only a 2\% average difference in salaries offered by firms for the same job (job designation within a firm) across their Indian locations (Online Appendix Table~\ref{tab:Salaries for Select Firms in the Same Location}).\footnote{Note that salaries on Glassdoor are self-reported by employees.} National wage setting is closely tied to features of the job placement process, typically shared across elite Indian colleges (Section~\ref{sec:data1}).
+This assumption is plausible because firms set job-specific wages \emph{nationally} and do not pay meaningfully different salaries across their Indian locations to new hires from other universities.
+Using data from a major salary reporting platform in the U.S., I find that there is only a 2\% average difference in salaries offered by firms for the same job (job designation within a firm) across their Indian locations (Online Appendix Table~\ref{tab:Salaries for Select Firms in the Same Location}).\footnote{Note that salaries on the platform are self-reported by employees.} National wage setting is closely tied to features of the job placement process, typically shared across elite Indian colleges (Section~\ref{sec:data1}).
 Firms cannot change advertised wages or non-pecuniary amenities during the course of the placement processes of elite Indian colleges.
-Therefore, they typically provide similar information on the employer registration form equivalents required by the placement offices of other similar universities, as they recruit rookies from those universities during a single on-campus placement cycle lasting from mid-September to early January (see ``Pre-Placement Phase" in Section~\ref{sec:data1}, Online Appendix Section~\ref{sec:employer_registration_form}).\footnote{The phenomenon of firms setting wages nationally has also been documented in the U.S. labor market for elite entry-level jobs \citep{sarsonshazellpattersontasaka2021}.}
+Therefore, elite firms typically provide similar job details on the employer registration form equivalents required by the placement offices of other elite universities, as they recruit new hires from those universities during a single on-campus placement cycle lasting from mid-September to early January (see ``Pre-Placement Phase" in Section~\ref{sec:data1}, Online Appendix Section~\ref{sec:employer_registration_form}).\footnote{The phenomenon of firms setting wages nationally has also been documented in the U.S. labor market for elite entry-level jobs \citep{sarsonshazellpattersontasaka2021}.}

 \textbf{Interview Day Allotment.} The model also takes interview day allotment as exogenous.
 Recall that each firm is allotted an interview day to conduct on-campus interviews (see ``Placement Phase" in Section~\ref{sec:data1}).
 Past interview day allocations and job characteristics are almost perfectly predictive of current interview day allocations (Online Appendix Table~\ref{tab:hedonic regression firm characteristics only 1}).
 Among these job characteristics, job salaries are the \emph{only} significant determinants of interview day assignments.
 A one standard deviation increase in salary increases the probability of getting assigned the first interview day by 8\%.
 However, since job salaries are nationally set, it is plausible to assume interview day allocations as exogenous (see ``Pre-Placement Phase" in Section~\ref{sec:data1}).